Back to blog

 Without shared abstractions, monitoring fragments across integrations.
 Each provider requires custom alerting logic.
 Stripe webhooks need different retry strategies than Plaid's polling endpoints.
 Your Datadog dashboard becomes a wall of provider-specific metrics that no one fully understands.

+Debugging production issues requires deep provider knowledge.
+A customer reports missing transactions.
+Is it a Plaid data delay?
+A mapping error in your code?
+A change in how their bank reports pending ACH transfers?
 Financial data inconsistencies create downstream chaos.
-A payment shows as completed in Stripe but pending in your database.
-An invoice appears in QuickBooks but not in your reporting dashboard.
+A payment shows as completed in Stripe but pending in your database, or an invoice appears in QuickBooks but not in your reporting dashboard.
 Small discrepancies cascade into reconciliation nightmares that erode customer trust.

 When Sales Promises Become Engineering Debt